 The nation was held together by the covenant Yahweh made with Israel, the central shrine (at Shiloh) and the religious cult centred there, together with the yearly festivals (Judges 21:19, 1 Sam 1:3-21).
 It is likely that each of the twelve took turns in caring for the tabernacle, one each month.

 In the book of Judges, the nation is not united.
 "Every man did that which was right in his own eyes" (21:25).
 Usually, only one tribe or a small group of tribes fought the oppressors.
-There was no standing army.
-Only as many as were needed rose to the call.
+There was no national standing army.
+Only as many as were needed rose to the call to arms.

-Most of the invaders were able to be fended off, but when the Philistines began to cause problems the people of Israel decided that something should be done.
-The Philistines are first mentioned in Judges 3:31, when Shamgar killed 600 with an ox goad.
+Most of the invaders were able to be fended off, but when the Philistines began to cause problems, the people of Israel decided that something should be done.
+The Philistines are first mentioned when Shamgar killed 600 of them with an ox goad (Judges 3:31).
 Samson was to begin to deliver Israel from the Philistines (Judges 13:5).
 Later, the Ark was captured (1 Sam 4:1), and the Philistines were routed after Samuel's prayer (1 Sam 7:5ff).
 The Philistines became too strong, so the people wanted a king to fight their battles (1 Sam 8:6,20).
 Samuel warns them of the negative consequences of a central government (1 Sam 8:10-18).
 Very little is heard of the Philistines after King David.
 Samson began to deliver Israel (Judges 13:5), and David finished the job at Rephaim (2 Sam 5:17-25).

 Why did the nation fail to drive out the Canaanites?